Xtigyro/kindadm/README.md

 ### Access Deployed Services

-To access Dashboard from your local workstation, you must create a secure channel to your Kubernetes cluster.
+To access Kubernetes Dashboard from your local workstation, you must create a secure channel to your Kubernetes cluster.
 Run the following command:

 ```bash
 kubectl proxy
 ```

-Now you can access the Kubernetes Dashboard at:
+Now you can access the dashboard at:

 [`http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:https/proxy/`](
 http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:https/proxy/).

-To access Weave Scope Frontend (if deployed) from your local workstation, run the following command:
+To access Weave Scope (if deployed) from your local workstation, run the following command:

 ```bash
 kubectl port-forward -n weave svc/weave-scope-weave-scope 80
 ```

-Now you can access the Kubernetes Dashboard at:
+Now you can access the Weave Scope Frontend at:

 [`http://localhost:80`](http://localhost:80).